- Other Choices

 Stop Pain roll- on and Salon Pas gel for neck discomfort.
 OTC

 I have a monthly massage.
 I began massage every two weeks.
 Tried acupuncture but this works as well for me.
 My massage therapist is an RN but you need a specialist if you have lymphoma.

 For edema and the fibrous tissue in my neck and shoulder, I am having lymphatic massage with laser therapy administered by a certified therapist.
 I have had softer neck tissue and greater neck mobility.
 It is important to clear this with your Doctor.

-I took Paxil for depression, RX needed.
+I took prescription medicationl for depression, RX needed.
 Depression is common with larys.
 I didn’t realize I was depressed but felt much better after using the med.
 I had no difficulty weaning off it.

 Saline Bullets, RX needed Pharmacy name is Sodium Chloride Inhalation Solution 0.9% Saline comes in other forms.

 Synthroid Rx needed Used for thyroid complications.
 It increased my energy level.
 Thyroid deficiency is determined by a blood test.

 I have mounted to my shower wall an adjustable slide bar with a shower faucet that can be set at any height.
 It has three spray settings and detaches as a hand held faucet also.
 I stand with my back to the spray and put my head back like a salon shampoo.
 Delta makes my faucet but there are others.
 I don’t cover my stoma but you can use a foam filter or wash cloth until you’re comfortable with it.

 There are many ideas and shower caps for showering on www.webwhispers.org under the Library section/ Everyday Living.